 If someone else’s negligence caused the auto accident that left you injured, then you may have the right to demand compensation for the financial losses you’ve suffered and the impact your brain injury will have on your future.

-You should seek the guidance of a knowledgeable and compassionate Las Vegas car accident lawyer at Sam & Ash, LLP.
+You should seek the guidance of a knowledgeable and compassionate Las Vegas car accident lawyer at Sam & Ash Injury Law.
 Our experienced injury attorneys can investigate your accident and fight for you to receive the maximum compensation available for your losses.

-You deserve What’s Right after a crash caused by another driver’s negligence.
-Let us review the circumstances of your accident and discuss how our experienced Las Vegas traumatic brain injury lawyers at Sam & Ash, LLP, can help you.
+You deserve What’s Right after a car accident caused by another driver’s negligence.
+Let us review the circumstances of your accident and discuss how our experienced Las Vegas traumatic brain injury lawyers at Sam & Ash Injury Law, can help you.
 Call us or reach out to us online for a free consultation.

 According to the Centers for Disease Control and Prevention (CDC), a traumatic brain injury is a head injury resulting in a change in how the brain functions.
 It can be caused by a bump or blow to the head or a blow to the body hard enough to cause your head to jerk backward or forward.
 Most often, traumatic brain injuries are closed head injuries, meaning the blow does not penetrate the skull.
 Even so, closed head injuries can be extremely serious injuries.